 Table 3.3-12 shows the number of surface water crossing structures and stream realignments for each Action Alternative.
 Because it would cross the most surface waters, the Wells Draw Alternative would have the greatest number of crossing structures, followed by the Whitmore Park Alternative and Indian Canyon Alternative.
-The number of stream realignments and distance of stream fill impacts at stream realignment locations is similar for the Indian Canyon Alternative and Whitmore Park Alternative Would have less stream realignments and less stream fill impacts where streams would be realigned.
+Over 70 percent of all surface water crossing structures for all Action Alternatives are at ephemeral streams.
+The number of stream realignments and distance of stream fill impacts at stream realignment locations is similar for the Indian Canyon Alternative and Whitmore Park Alternative.
+The Wells Draw Alternative would have less stream realignments and less stream fill impacts where streams would be realigned.
 Stream realignments would primarily affect perennial stream types across all Action Alternatives.